 Over the past six years JUEL has worked with several OCAA and OUA schools in an effort to have our players play on College and University Courts.
 OCAA and OUA Coaches act as mentors to many of our teams during the season and assist in team selection during tryouts.
 JUEL has always provided direct access to all of our Players so they can make the best decision in selecting a school that will give them the greatest opportunity for education and basketball success.

-The facts are clear, Players looking to play at the next level are using JUEL as their vehicle.
-Regular practices with/against the best players in their Region along with games against the best players in the Province have proven to be a recipe for success.
-JUEL's relationship with the CIS, OCAA, Team Ontario and Canada Basketball has provided our Players with the best exposure and opportunities for Basketball/Academic choices.
-Although many JUEL Players have received NCAA Scholarships over the past 5 years, this was done partially through other media outlets.
-This has now become another service provided by JUEL to our players.
-JUEL applied and has received NCAA approval as a Recruiting Service and has a team in place to evaluate all of our players.
+The facts are clear; Players looking to play at the next level are using JUEL as their vehicle.
+Regular practices with and against the best players in their Region along with games against the best players in the Province have proven to be a recipe for success.
+JUEL's relationship with the NCAA, CIS and OCAA, has provided our Players with the best exposure and opportunities for Basketball and Academic choices.

 Graduates aren't just succeeding on the court, but off the court as well.
 Every year Players submit, are evaluated and winners are selected for the Dunbar Medical Community Service and Molten All-Academic Awards.
 The Awards are part of our annual Banquet where we honour all of the hard work done during the season.